 Finally, this is your monthly reminder that SocImages is on Twitter, Facebook, Google+, and Pinterest.
 Lisa is on Facebook and most of the team is on Twitter: @lisawade, @gwensharpnv, @familyunequal, @carolineheldman, and @jaylivingston.

 In Other News…

 Contributor Philip Cohen can cross another thing off his bucket list.
 And the rest of us will live vicariously.
 His pup was featured at the joy-spreading Cute Overload.
-I’m so jealous!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+I’m so jealous!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.